-In this Paid Surveys FAQ section, I will try to answer some of the most commonly asked question about surveys.
+In this Paid Surveys FAQ section, I will try to answer some of the most commonly asked questions about surveys.

-If you have a question you don’t see an answer to it, please feel free to send me a Tweet @SurveySatrap, comment on SurveySatrap’s Facebook page, or use our Contact page to get in touch with me, and I will update this page with your question answered.
+If you have a question you don’t see an answer to, please feel free to send me a Tweet @SurveySatrap, comment on SurveySatrap’s Facebook page, or use our Contact page to get in touch with me.
+I will update this page with your question answered.

 What are paid surveys?

 Paid surveys, aka market research surveys, carry a set of questions that are put to individuals or a group of many individuals to gauge their perception and response to a certain product or service.

 Now, every product or service is marketed to a particular demographic.
 For example, athletic products are advertised to a physically active and younger demographic while the promotion of luxury vehicles is towards a high income demographic.